III. Examination, Standing and Promotion

 Courses in the University are offered in a classroom setting, laboratory setting or through some method of distance education.
 The regular academic session year is September - April.
 Within this session, there are two terms, 15 weeks each (including the examination period) September - December and January - April.
 In addition, there is a Summer Term for both Fredericton Campus and Saint John Campus that runs from May 1 - Aug 31.
 Within this term there are six sessions that have specific start and end dates.
 Details are listed under the Important Academic Dates by visiting //www.unb.ca/academics/calendars.html.
 All courses offered by the University are referred to as term courses or full-year courses.

 The University places great importance on its students achieving competence in English writing.
 To this end, students enrolled in four-year baccalaureate programs are required to successfully complete with a mark of C or above a minimum of 12 ch of courses that contain a significant writing requirement.
 Such courses should provide students with substantive feedback and guidance to develop and improve writing skills.
-Students should consult their faculty advisors to determine which courses satisfy this requirement.
-Designated courses in each Faculty which satisfy this requirement are identified by (W).
-Transfer students, and students enrolled in programs that are not four-year baccalaureate programs, are advised to consult with their Faculty advisor for guidance on completing this requirement.
+Students should consult their academic advisors to determine which courses satisfy this requirement.
+Designated courses are identified in section F and Section H with (W).
+Transfer students, and students enrolled in programs that are not four-year baccalaureate programs, are advised to consult with their academic advisor for guidance on completing this requirement.

 Experiential Learning

 The University recognizes and values the practice of experiential learning, which offers students the opportunity to practice their disciplinary knowledge in authentic settings and communicate their learning through reflection.
 To this end, experiential learning courses are defined through their inclusion of academic content, authentic experiences, and reflective practice.
-Designated courses in each Faculty are identified with (EL).
+Designated courses are identified in Section F and Section H with (EL).

 Credit Hours

-4. Faculties may consider courses offered by other Faculties to have satisfied a half-course (normally 3 credit hours) or a full course (normally 6 credit hours) regardless of the credit hours attached to the course in the calendar and recorded on the student's transcript of record.
+- Faculties/Schools may consider courses offered by other Faculties/Schools to have satisfied a term-course (normally 3 credit hours) or a full-year course (normally 6 credit hours) regardless of the credit hours attached to the course in the calendar and recorded on the student's transcript of record.
 Students should consult the relevant sections of this calendar for Faculty policies.

 Grades